Wonders of Paris in 24 Hours | A Whirlwind One Day Itinerary

-If you are keen to explore a city that boasts rich history, diverse culture, and plenty of attractions, Paris, France is one of the best places to visit.
+If you are keen to explore a city that boasts history, culture, and plenty of attractions, Paris, France is one of the best places to visit.
 The city is known for its great food and romantic vibe.

-Why You Should Visit the City of Love Even if You Only have 24 Hours in Paris
+Why You Should Visit the City of Love

 There are a million reasons why people flock to Paris for a vacation or a short break.
 One of the most celebrated cities in the world, Paris is a bucket list destination for many people.